 9.4.3.
 Kinetic Energy Dissipation

 The kinetic energy dissipation quality check is necessary to ensure the application of the correct amount of specific friction work (Wf) during the execution of the WLTP-Brake cycle.
 It is also an additional quality check that other input parameters (e.g. brake test inertia) have been calculated and applied correctly.
-This quality check applies only to full-friction brakes equipped on vehicles within the scope of this UN GTR.
-It does not apply to brakes equipped on vehicles with non-friction braking capabilities as defined in this UN GTR.
+This quality check applies to all brakes equipped on vehicles within the scope of this UN GTR.
+The parameters of the brake emissions family parent vehicle shall be used for the calculations when testing non-friction braking.